plurmiscuous/bits/c/README.md

 ## Testing

-Many (soon to be all) provided functions are tested against a naive (or at least more obvious) implementation on a selection of chosen, as well as random, test cases.
+Included is a custom test suite and harness in which most functions are tested against a serial/naive (or at least more obvious) implementation on a selection of chosen, as well as random, test cases.
+Functions that remain to be tested include the LFSR and Gray Code functions since I have yet to design adequate 'expected output' functions for them.

 To build the test suite, use `make test`.
 The command `make run` will both build and execute.